Setya78/Final-Project-COSC2307/powerbi/README.md

 This dashboard is included as part of the final project deliverables to demonstrate the ability to:
 - Extract and analyze data from a relational database
 - Build meaningful business insights from a rental management system
 - Present key performance metrics using Power BI

+---
+  # Power BI Measures for RRMS Dashboard

+This folder contains the DAX measures used to generate the analytics in the Power BI report for the Room Rental Management System (RRMS).
+These measures power the KPI cards, charts, and calculations inside the dashboard.